Dreading The Idea Of Funding Your Local University Degree? Tuition Fee Loan To The Rescue!

 Repayment of the Tuition Fee Loan

-If the student leaves the University without completing school,
+If you leave the University without completing school,

 - The loan will immediately become due and payable.

-- The student is able to repay the outstanding sum by monthly instalments (but terms and conditions apply)
+- You may be able to repay the outstanding sum by monthly instalments (but terms and conditions apply).

 It will start on the 1st day on the 3rd month upon your graduation.